DeutscheSoft/AWML/doc/source/introduction.rst

 For binding components to backend parameters, for instance using a standard audio control protocol such as `AES70 <https://www.ocaalliance.org>`_, AWML allows backend parameters to be assigned to the DOM tree.
-This relies on backend parameters being represented by some kind of hirarchical addressing scheme (e.g.
+This relies on backend parameters being represented by some kind of hierarchical addressing scheme (e.g.
 ``Channel1/Mute``).
 These parameter addresses will then be used by AWML components in order to decide which backend parameter to bind to.

 In general, there can be any number of different parameter trees defined on top of the DOM, however in basic views it will be only one.
-The assignment of parameter addresses to DOM elements is done hirarchically by assigning address prefixes to nodes.
+The assignment of parameter addresses to DOM elements is done hierarchically by assigning address prefixes to nodes.
 The resulting address of a given node is then the concatenation of the prefixes of the node itself and all its parents.
 Parameter trees are denoted by their unique string handle and the prefix of a node for a